 Applied Suicide Intervention Skills Training (ASIST) is a two-day suicide intervention workshop presented by certified trainers, usually twice annually.
 The ASIST workshop is designed to increase caregivers’ knowledge, comfort level, and confidence in responding to a person at risk of suicide.
 Developed by LivingWorks Education, it is the most widely used, acclaimed, and researched training of its kind in the world.
 Click HERE to learn more.

 We also periodically offer an ASIST Tune-Up.
 ASIST Tune-Up is a half-day workshop for those who have participated in ASIST Training Edition 11 and want to refresh their skills.
 It is recommended that people tune up their ASIST skills every 2 years.
 The next workshop will be held on October 14th from 8:30-12 noon.
 See attached flyer for details (20 people max.)
 The course costs $50/person and pre-registration is required.
-Click here for the course flyer.

 Please contact our training contact for information on the next course offerings.